The History of Life Coaching: Key Lessons & Insights

 Transcendentalism was a philosophical movement led by writers and philosophers in New England.
 The main spearhead of this movement was believed to be Ralph Waldo Emerson.

 Emerson talked about an emerging framework for a culture that differed from European culture.
-Even though the Declaration of Independence was already 60 years behind, European culture still had a strong hold on New England.
+Even though the Declaration of Independence was already 60 years behind, European culture still had a firm hold on New England.

-• The higher state: Someone in this state rejects older ideas, thinks for themselves, and rejects societal influence
+• The higher state: Someone in this state rejects older ideas, thinks for themselves, and rejects societal influence.

 The Inner Game of Tennis: From Sports Coaching to Interpersonal Coaching

-Branching out from Emerson and Gallwey’s Teachings
+Branching Out From Emerson and Gallwey’s Teachings

 • Executive performance and business management